T-racey/My100DaysofCode/log.md

  Hey I was position number 1 on the wooden spoon leaderboard at close of play yesterday, meaning that I have been promoted to the stone lead! 🤣

+ &nbsp;
+### Day 39: April 8th 2023
+**Today's Progress:**

+I completed my codewar challenge and submitted it!

+I revised the basics of testing with Jest and constructed 6 tests for my challenge.
+I then wrote the code to make the tests pass.
+I am really pleased with this due to the relative lack of success with this last week.
+I cannot believe how great it feels when the tests pass!

+I then spent an hour revising Accessibility and ARIA with MIMO.

+## You are a coach 🚲 for a professional🏆 bicycle racing team,
+and you need to analyse the results of the team's recent time trial.
+The time trial consisted of a single stage, and for each rider on the team, you have recorded the time that they took to complete the stage.
+Write a function calculateAverageTime(results) that takes an array results as input, where results[i] represents the time (in minutes) that rider i took to complete the stage.
+Your function should calculate the average time taken by all riders and return it as a string with two decimal places.

+For example, if the input results array is:

+[20, 22, 24, 26, 28]

+This represents a time trial with 5 riders on the team.
+Rider 1 completed the stage in 20 minutes, rider 2 in 22 minutes, and so on.

+Assume that the number of riders on the team is between 1 and 10, and that the times are all positive integers.

+👉//write your code here.
+  function calculateAverageTime(arr) {
+{

+//Your function should calculate the average time taken by all riders and be returned as a string with two decimal places:
+"24.00"🕔

+TESTS

+// Test to verify if the function correctly calculates the average time for a given input array

+// Test to verify if the function returns 0 when the input array is empty

+ // Test to verify if the function returns the only element of the input array when it contains only one element

+// Test to verify if the function throws an error when the input is not an array

+// Test to verify if the function throws an error when the input array contains non-numeric values

+ // Test to verify if the function throws an error when the input array contains more than 10 elements

+ ~~